Last reviewed on 6th June 2023 by Martin Alexander (Mortgage Advisor)

 How to change your mortgage to a buy to let

-As this is a financial matter, switching mortgage types does take careful consideration and isn’t something to rush.
+As this is a financial matter, switching mortgage types takes careful consideration and isn’t something to rush.
 Do consult a specialist advisor if you’re unsure.
 You can ask our experts a question at any time and check to see if you qualify.

 Buying a new home and switching your existing home to a buy to let